Early Childhood Special Ed Services

 The following descriptions are a sample of program offerings.
 Each spring, specific programs are designed for the following school year based on the needs of the children receiving Early Childhood Special Education services.
 Thus, specific classroom designs for particular age groups may change from year to year.
 Our program provides a continuum of service models with our ultimate goal of having our students participate with community peers whenever possible and to provide quality early intervention services so that they can successfully enter our Minnetonka Public Schools kindergarten program when they reach age eligibility.

-Services and support are typically provided in the home, but can also involve other natural environments such as childcare and Early Childhood Family Education settings.
+Birth Through Two services for children under age three are typically provided in the home, but may also involve other natural environments such as childcare.

-Service options for the Three to Five age range may include one or a combination of the following:
+Three to Kindergarten services may include one or a combination of the following:

-- Consultation to parents and staff at a early childhood setting chosen and funded by the child’s family
+- Consultation to parents and staff at the child’s current early childhood setting.

-- 1:1 or small group instruction to address communication, social skills instruction, or pre-academic needs
+- 1:1 or small group instruction to address the needs identified during the evaluation process.

-- Special Education only classroom for children who require small group instruction with low staff to student ratios or who are not yet able to be successful within community early childhood settings
+- Special Education only classroom for children who require small group instruction with low staff to student ratios.

 - Inclusive early childhood classroom with support by special education paraprofessionals and licensed staff.